Dental Implants – Chicago, IL

 Missing All Teeth

 All it takes is just four to six implants to bring back an entire row of teeth.
 These can be used to attach a full denture to the jawbone, resulting in a prosthetic that looks, feels, and functions just like natural teeth.
 With implant dentures, a patient can eat whatever they like because it restores almost all of their bite strength.
+Not to mention, patients will enjoy greater jawbone stimulation that will prevent sagging or facial collapse, which often occurs in individuals who wear traditional dentures.

 Maintaining & Caring for Your Dental Implants